ajcampbell1333/BudgetGuard_Artists/README.md

 The Artists codebase is simpler than TechOps and can be developed more linearly.
 Here's the implementation roadmap:

+**Note:** Many infrastructure components are provided by [BudgetGuard TechOps](https://github.com/ajcampbell1333/BudgetGuard_TechOps):
+- ✅ **Credential installation** - TechOps installs credentials into ComfyUI backend config
+- ✅ **Endpoint deployment** - TechOps deploys NIM containers to AWS, Azure, GCP
+- ✅ **Endpoint export** - TechOps exports endpoint URLs in config format
+- ✅ **Config file format** - TechOps defines and writes the config file structure

+The Artists node primarily needs to **read** from the config file and **use** the endpoints that TechOps provides.

 ### Core Node & GUI ✅ SKELETAL IMPLEMENTATION COMPLETE
 - [x] Create base ComfyUI custom node structure (Python)
 - [x] Implement input/output passthrough to NIM nodes